-Instead, guide your fiance toward conversations that will help them see the big picture.
+Instead, guide your partner toward conversations that will help them see the big picture.

-You can help your fiance better manage their feelings about things beyond their control, and bring the wedding planning back to its overall meaning: you two becoming a married couple.
+You can help your partner better manage their feelings about things beyond their control, and bring the wedding planning back to its overall meaning: you two becoming a married couple.